Click below for more info on the services we provide through PLU Counseling Services.

 - Scheduled Counseling – video-based, counseling sessions through the academic year for up to 12 sessions

-If you believe you may benefit from referral services, please review this document: PLU Counseling Center Referral Support.
+If you believe you may benefit from referral services, please review this document: PLU Counseling Services Referral Support.

-We are partnering with ThrivingCampus to make it easier for you to find providers in your local community, in any state.
-Access a list of mental health providers in your community who work with students.
+We partner with ThrivingCampus to make it easier for you to find mental health providers in your local community, in any state.
+Access this directory of off-campus providers in your community who work directly with students.
+Students do not need to sign in or download anything to access the provider directory.
+It can be accessed on devices of all types, including computers, phones, and tablets.

 Our experienced team of licensed psychologists and mental health counselors provide consultation with those concerned about PLU students.
 We are open to speaking with parents, friends, staff, and faculty about a range of issues, including:

-- strategies for helping a student connect with the Counseling Center or other on-campus support;
+- strategies for helping a student connect with PLU Counseling Services or other on-campus support;

 - concerns about a particular student who might be experiencing emotional distress or struggling with mental health struggles;